Policy for Important API Changes

 Every day, updates are made to the applications we use on our mobile devices and computers.
 And our code is also affected by these updates.
 Whether to correct an error or to update a functionality, versioning allows us to offer new features and improvements without affecting previous integrations.

-If we talk about mobile or desktop applications, new versions and patches can be launched to implement changes minor, medium, or major.
+When we talk about mobile or desktop applications, new versions and patches can be launched to implement changes minor, medium, or major.
 However, for APIs, it is not possible to offer multiple simultaneous versions and to keep them indefinitely for all of their users.
 Based on this context, the concept of an important change breaking change is established.

 An important change or breaking change is one that may require you to update your application to avoid interruptions in your integration.